 If you’re looking for something more formal without the bulk of a big booklet, consider creating a custom folder and an insert brochure, which is specifically designed to fit inside.
 This is a great choice for more corporate marketing events, and you can pop a business card inside too.

-Great for: Educational organisations, like universities and schools, real estate firms, and companies attending conventions and industry events.
+Great for: Educational organizations, like universities and schools, real estate firms, and companies attending conventions and industry events.

 Flyers are the simplest form of brochure, and the cheapest to produce.
 Flyers are usually simple, one-sheet promotions printed on low-weight paper.
-They are ideally suited for reaching the maximum number of potential customers, but they are also the most likely type of brochure to be thrown away.
+They're ideally suited for reaching the maximum number of potential customers, but they're also the most likely type of brochure to be thrown away.

 Above all, you need to remember that brochures are a marketing tool, so even if you’ve just been tasked with the design of the brochure, you need to have some idea of how the brochure is going to be used.
 Brush up on your marketing design skills with Nicki Hart’s course on Print Marketing Design.

-Unless you’re designing a one-page flyer, your brochure will have to be folded in some way, whether that’s as a bifold, trifold or something more complex.
+Unless you’re designing a one-page flyer, your brochure will have to be folded in some way, whether that’s as a bifold, trifold, or something more complex.
 Folds can be tricky to accommodate, but they can also enhance your design if you set them up in the correct way.
 That's why it's important to learn how to fold a brochure.